jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 If any member of a unit of the cadet forces that is conducting a training course or training programme or any other activity within a defence area refuses or fails to comply with the lawful orders or instructions of any member of the Armed Forces directing or supervising, or assisting in the direction or supervision of, the course, programme, or other activity, that member or any other member acting under his or her authority may remove the member of the unit from the area.

 ### 80 Members of cadet forces eligible for war pensions
-(1) All the provisions of the War Pensions Act 1954, so far as they are applicable and with any necessary modifications, shall apply to every member of the cadet forces for the time being participating in any activity being carried on by the unit of which he or she is a member as if he or she were a member of the forces as defined in section 2 of that Act.
+(1) All the provisions of the Veterans' Support Act 2014, so far as they are applicable and with any necessary modifications, shall apply to every member of the cadet forces for the time being participating in any activity being carried on by the unit of which he or she is a member as if he or she were a member of the forces as defined in section 2 of that Act.
 (2) Section 9 of the Crown Proceedings Act 1950 shall apply to every member of the cadet forces as if he or she were a member of the Armed Forces within the meaning of that section, and as if participation by that member in any activity carried on by the unit of which he or she is a member were service in the Armed Forces.

 ### 81 Recognition of civilian organisations